 Most people think the only way to explore the Maldives is to stay on a resort island – or that it’s only a honeymoon destination.
 This is, in fact, not true.
 While I sometimes love a vacation where I can pamper myself, my favorite way to experience the Maldives is to stay on a local island.
 On your solo trip to the Maldives you could split your time between a resort and a local guesthouse.

 There are 188 inhabited islands in the Maldives, and many of them now have guesthouses and boutique hotels that are more budget-friendly than the well-known resorts.
 My favorite is Dhigurah, a stunningly beautiful island with a long sandbank on Alif Dhaal Atoll.
 Home to whale sharks year-round, it’s a great place to explore the marine world with local guides.
-You should also go on a sunset fishing tour on a dhoni (a traditional wooden vessel) and cycle through the island to see the Maldivian life where fishermen offload their daily catch on the shore.
-Local islands now have designated powdery-sand beaches where you can slip into your swimwear, but remember to dress modestly, and cover your knees and shoulders when you are in public spaces.
+You should also go on a sunset fishing tour on a dhoni (a traditional wooden vessel) and cycle through the island to see the Maldivian life where fishermen offload onto the shore their daily catch.
+Local islands now have designated powdery-sand beaches where you can slip into your swimwear, but remember to dress modestly, covering your knees and shoulders while in public spaces.

 Old street front in Singapore's Chinatown with tourists